JPLMLIA/pdsc/README.md

 pdsc_ingest -c pdsc/config/hirise_rdr_metadata.yaml /PATH/TO/LBL/FOLDER /PATH/TO/OUT/FOLDER
 ```

-Or, a mini example (I took a 9 row subset of the full table file and updated the index accordingly, and have added it to this repo):
+Or, a mini example (I took a 9 row subset of the full table file and updated the index accordingly, and have added it to this git repository):

-Note: the LBL folder must be a full path, so replace /home/edunkel/PDS/lroc_proj to where you are storing your repository.

 ```
-pdsc_ingest -c pdsc/config/hirise_rdr_metadata.yaml /home/edunkel/PDS/lroc_proj/pdsc/inputs_mini/hirise/RDRCUMINDEX.LBL /PATH/TO/OUT/FOLDER
+pdsc_ingest -c pdsc/config/hirise_rdr_metadata.yaml /PATH/TO/REPO/inputs_mini/hirise/RDRCUMINDEX.LBL /PATH/TO/OUT/FOLDER
 ```

 # CTX example: